beesbridge/beesbridge.github.io/docs/blogs/data-quality-grammar/dq_databricks.md

 Data grading is the process of assigning a grade to each row of the dataframe based on the data quality check results.
 In practice, the true data grade is dependent on the final analytical use case.
 For instance, the data grade for a customer record can be based on the data quality of the customer name, address, and phone number.
 On other hand, the data grade for a product record can be based on the data quality of the product name, description, and price.
 Since the data grading subjective to the analytic use case,  it is important to retain the data quality results at the row level without filtering out any failed validations.

 ### Methodology to store the data quality results
-In first pass, each data quality check is performed for each row of the input dataframe.
+In the first pass, each data quality check is performed for each row of the input dataframe.
 The result of the data quality check is a new boolean column that is added to the dataframe.
 The value of the new column is a boolean that indicates whether the data quality check passed or failed.
 The data quality check can be either a `MUST` or `SHOULD` check.
 The `MUST` check is a severe check and the `SHOULD` check is a warning check.
 The column name is constructed using the tested **severity type**, **column name**, and **data quality check type**.
 For instance, the data quality check `Name should be human_name` will add a new column `dqw_Name_human_name` to the dataframe.
 The value of the new column will be `True` if the data quality check passed and `False` if the data quality check failed.
-In similar fashion, the data quality check `BirthDate must be less than now` will add a new column `dqs_BirthDate_lt_now` to the dataframe.
+In a similar fashion, the data quality check `BirthDate must be less than now` will add a new column `dqs_BirthDate_lt_now` to the dataframe.
 The value of the new column will be `True` if the data quality check passed and `False` if the data quality check failed.

 | Name       | BirthDate   | dqs_Name_human_name | dqw_BirthDate_lt_now |
 | -----------| ----------- | ------------------ |--------------------- |